fbpx

 Not directly, but it can help.
 If your water is under-sanitized and causing cloudiness, then you want to make sure your pH and alkalinity are balanced before adding sanitizer.

 That said, adding too much baking soda at once can cause your pool water to be cloudy.
 Usually, you just have to wait for it to fully dissolve, so don’t panic.
 High alkalinity can also cause cloudy water.
-Check out our guide to fixing cloudy pool water.

 Are There Any Risks With Putting Baking Soda in Your Pool?